lbliii/milodocs/exampleSite/content/guides/themes/tailwind.md

 description: learn how to add TailwindCSS to your Hugo Theme
 ---

-You can utilize TailwindCSS to build your site layouts.
-This is advantageous because TailwindCSS is a mature CSS framework that is well supported and known by most developers, making onboarding other people to your project much easier.
+You can use TailwindCSS to build your site layouts.
+TailwindCSS is a mature CSS framework known by most developers, making onboarding other people to your project much easier.

 ## Before you start